nhejazi/hejazi/README.md

 R/nima is an [R](http://www.r-project.org) package that houses miscellaneous functions that are useful to me.

-This package is public for my own convenience -- no guarantees -- though proper documentation is provided.
+This package is made public for my own convenience, with no guarantees; proper documentation is provided.

 ---